 Gaiter Height

-If you’re mostly running on buffed-out trails and simply want to keep dust and pebbles out of your shoes, the best running gaiter with be one with more minimal coverage, such as the Salomon Trail Gaiters Low or the Topo Performance Gaiter.
+If you primarily run on buffed-out trails and simply want to keep dust and pebbles out of your shoes, the best running gaiter will have minimal coverage, such as the Salomon Trail Gaiters Low or the Topo Performance Gaiter.

 Durability

-Gaiters are made of various materials, and some are more durable than others.
-Because they are close to the ground, there’s a good chance they’ll come in contact with rocks, brush, and other tear-causing characters on the trail, which means they need to be tough.
-However, with increased durability comes less breathability, which can lead to hot and sweaty feet—which could result in blisters.
+Gaiters feature various materials, and some are more durable than others.
+Because they are close to the ground, they’ll likely encounter rocks, brush, and other tear-causing elements on the trail, which means they need to be tough.
+However, increased durability can also mean less breathability, which can lead to hot and sweaty feet — which could create a shoe environment that increases the chance of blisters.

-If you know that you’re going to be using your gaiters in off-trail settings or in conditions or rocky trails, it’s worth investing in a more durable pair of gaiters, like the Kahtoola INSTAgaiter Mid Gaiters.
-If you’re running on mostly smooth trails trying to keep dust and small rocks out or running in hot environments where you need a breathable gaiter, it’s worth going for something more lightweight, like the Dirty Girl Gaiters.
+If you know that you’re going to be using your gaiters in off-trail settings or conditions or rocky trails, it’s worth investing in a more durable pair of gaiters, like the Kahtoola INSTAgaiter Mid.
+If you’re running on mostly smooth trails trying to keep dust and small rocks out or running in hot environments where you need a more breathable gaiter, it’s worth going for something more lightweight, like the Dirty Girl Gaiters.

 Why You Should Trust Us

 We continue to test new gaiters and keep the ones in this guide in our rotation to uncover any durability issues.
-We update this guide whenever we discover a new gaiter that meets all of our performance standards.
+Our testing ranges far and wide, including the notoriously wet and muddy backcountry of New Zealand.
+We evaluate gaiters on their fit, ease of use, durability, breathability, and ability to keep debris out of our shoes.
+We update this guide whenever we discover a new gaiter that meets our performance standards.

 Frequently Asked Questions About Running Gaiters